gitMiko0/ArtApp/README.md

 - **Data Flexibility**
   Retrieves data either via:
   - A custom web API (from Assignment 1, https://nodea1.onrender.com/api/), or
-  - provided locally in the package
+  - local assets in the public folder (eg. images)

 ## Technologies Used